valencik/mastersAPSC/documents/thesis/thesis.md

 ### Cosine Similarity of NSR Selectors
 A script was prepared to perform cosine similarity analysis on the NSR selectors.
 The code is available at `calc-cosine-sims.py`.
-For each NSR entry we form a vector from the entry's selectors.
+For each NSR entry, a vector was formed from the entry's selectors.
-These vectors are used to form a corpus that calculates the frequency of each term in the vectors.
+These vectors were used to form a corpus that calculated the frequency of each term in the vectors.
 Any selector with a value equal to `OTHER` was filtered out.
 These are the most common selectors, and contribute little meaning on their own.

-These selectors are similar to stop words, they occur frequently and do now tell us much about the particular NSR entry.
+These selectors are similar to stop words, they occur frequently and do not tell us much about the particular NSR entry.
-The vectors are formed by taking the selectors and turning them into strings.
+The vectors are formed by turning the selectors into strings.
-We drop the `subkey` value for this analysis as we are not particularly concerned about the ordering of the of the selectors, just that they did happen in a given paper.
+We dropped the `subkey` value for this analysis as we were not concerned with the ordering of the of the selectors.
 The fact that cosine similarity does not take into account the ordering of words is a limitation that negatively impacts its performance on real world text documents @wiki-vsm.
-This does not affect out analysis has we are not analyzing natural language but rather constructing our "words" out of a list of items that act like keywords.
+This does not affect our analysis as we were not analyzing natural language but constructing our "words" out of a list of items that act like keywords.

-The python package `gensim` is used to handle the vector creation and similarity analysis.
+The python package `gensim` was used to handle the vector creation and similarity analysis.
-While `gensim` offers many features and different forms of similarity measures[^gensim-sims], we make use of the cosine simularity routines.
+While `gensim` offers many features and different forms of similarity measures[^gensim-sims], we made use of the cosine simularity routines.

 [^gensim-sims]: Documentation for `gensim`'s methods of calculating similarities is available at: [radimrehurek.com/gensim/similarities/docsim.html](http://radimrehurek.com/gensim/similarities/docsim.html)

-The result is a list of paper `_id`'s that are similar to the input paper.
+The result was a list of paper `_id`s that were similar to the input paper.
-These results are written to the database in a new field `simPapers`.
+These results were written to the database in a new field `simPapers`.
 The `simPapers` field is actually an array of objects, similar to the `selectors` field.
 Each object contains two items, the `_id` of the paper, and the computed score from `gensim`.
 The usage of these similarity scores is shown in the [Application Section](#the-application).

 ## Author Name Analysis

-The NSR database, before and after the data preparation in this work, contains mistakes, typos, and minor errors.
-In this section, we describe the analysis which identifies and mitigates these issues.
+In this section, we describe the analysis which identifies and mitigates the issue of having multiple variants of author names in the database.
-Some terms must be defined.
 We will use the word "author" (formatted plainly and without quotes) to refer to an individual human being who contributed to a work that is documented in the NSR database.
 The term "identifier" (also formatted plainly and without quotes) will refer to the string of text that occurs in the database.
 The actual identifier strings will always appear in a fixed width typeface.
 For example, an author may be Andrew Valencik, and he may have more than one identifier such as `A.Valencik`, `A. Valencik`, and or `A.C.Valencik`.

 This analysis locates multiple identifiers in the database that correspond to single authors.
-This may be caused by typos, changes in formatting, and differences in style from one publication to the next.
+This may be caused by differences in style from one publication to the next, changes in formatting, or simple typos.
 Authors themselves may opt in some publications to be identified by more than one initial and only one in others.

 Pritychenko reports 96200 unique authors in his 2014 paper @Pritychenko14.